ZuzannaNogala/MCARD/README.md

 ## Methods and Classification and Dimensinality Reduction

-Notes from university class during summer semester (II 2024 - VI 2024).
+Notes from university class during summer semester (III 2024 - VI 2024).

 The course contains information about:
 * dimensionality reduction techniques (PCA, SVD)